• Skip to primary navigation

 • 3 Ingredient Oatmeal Waffles on a plate decorated with strawberries and coconut whipped cream.

-3 Ingredient Oatmeal Waffles (vegan, gluten-free)
+3 Ingredient Oatmeal Waffles (vegan)

-• Golden Turmeric Oatmeal in a bowl decorated with mango, raspberries and banana slices.
+• Golden turmeric oatmeal in a bowl decorated with mango, raspberries and banana slices.

 Golden Turmeric Oatmeal

-Print Recipe Pin Recipe
+Print Recipe Pin Recipe Save Recipe Saved Recipe!

-5 from 41 votes
+4.96 from 45 votes

-Vegan Baked Oatmeal (6 Ingredients)
+6-Ingredient Vegan Baked Oatmeal

-This healthy vegan baked oatmeal is made with just 6 ingredients: oats, banana, a dash of maple syrup, blueberries, dairy-free milk and baking powder, for an easy breakfast.
+This healthy vegan baked oatmeal is made with just 6 simple ingredients: oats, banana, a dash of maple syrup, blueberries, dairy-free milk and baking powder, for an easy breakfast.
 Low sugar, naturally oil-free, and can be made banana-free too.

-Prep Time10 minutes mins
+Prep Time5 minutes mins

 Cook Time30 minutes mins

-Total Time40 minutes mins
+Total Time35 minutes mins

 Course: Breakfast, brunch, Snack